The-Running-Dev/Demo-MenuCreator/README.md

 You must create all of the classes you think are required to complete the below tasks.
 Comment and style your code as you would normally.

-Create a Hierarchical Menu
+#### Create a Hierarchical Menu

-Create a Console Application which creates a hierarchical data structure containing a number of objects to represent a menu tree.
+Create a console application which creates a hierarchical data structure containing a number of objects to represent a menu tree.
 It should be able to support creating a menu N levels deep.

 Use the example menu below to populate your data structure:

--Administration
+- Administration
 	- User Admin
 		- Create User
 		- Edit User